TommyMart/Tom-Martin-Portfoliowebsite/README.md

 ## Wireframes

 Wireframes were designed to gain direction before embarking on the website build, this gave me a geographical reference point if ever I should need it.
+A mobile first design apporach was used which is reflected in the wireframes.
+This was then expanded to include other screen sizes such as Ipads and Desktops, utlising CSS's flexbox to make the content fit best depending on the viewing screen.
+Put simply, on a mobile phone with a small screen size, there is often only enough room for one column, where a larger desktop screen may allow for multiple columns, so the viewer doesn't have to scroll as often.

 ![wireframes of home, about and skills pages](<images/Screenshot 2024-03-26 at 9.49.52 am.png>)
 ![wireframes of projects, blog and contact pages](<images/Screenshot 2024-03-26 at 9.50.03 am.png>)